-Well, the answer can be found by looking at the way McKinsey categorized subscription services: replenishment, curation, and access.
+Well, one answer can be found by looking at the way McKinsey categorized subscription services: replenishment, curation and access.

-The first reason McKinsey’s research lists for “consumers are quick to cancel services that don’t deliver a superior experience.
-This includes, but is not limited to, “poor product quality, dissatisfaction with the assortment, or a lack of perceived value.”
+The first reason McKinsey’s research lists?
+Consumers are quick to cancel services that don’t deliver a superior experience.
+This includes, but is not limited to, “poor product quality, dissatisfaction with the assortment or a lack of perceived value.”

 Despite challenges around customer retention, the subscription trend continues.
 Here are the top five industries seeing the most innovation and growth:

 From renting clothes to being able to return the ones you don’t want, the retail industry has seen a ton of innovation in the form of subscription boxes.
-A lot of retail brands using subscription can be categorized into McKinsey’s curation and access categories.
+A lot of retail brands using subscription models can be categorized into McKinsey’s "curation and access" categories.

 Stitch Fix advertises themselves as an “online styling service that delivers a truly personalized shopping experience, for you and your family.”

-Customers of Stitch Fix fill out a style profile, and a personal stylist will “handpick pieces” to fit said customer’s tastes, needs and budget.
+Customers of Stitch Fix fill out a style profile, then get a personal stylist that will “handpick pieces” to fit their tastes, needs and budget.
 Each box contains a curated selection of clothing, shoes and accessories to try on at home.
 People are able to send back the rest in a prepaid USPS envelope.
-Shipping and returns are free—even for exchanges.
+Shipping and returns are free, even for exchanges.

 If a person is more interested in renting clothing, they can do so at Armoire.
 This women’s rental clothing membership offers an “infinite closet,” styled just for them.

 American Eagle Style Drop is an online monthly subscription rental service that gives you access to hundreds of American Eagle looks for one flat fee.
-It works on a set-of-3 concept.
 Subscriptions include unlimited shipping and exchanges for a flat monthly fee.

-Because food is a recurring need for people to survive, there’s an opportunity to add ease to an activity that already exists in consumers’ lives.
+Because food is a recurring need for people, there’s an opportunity to add ease to an activity that already exists in consumers’ lives.

 Innovation in this space now comes in many forms for consumers subscribing to food subscription boxes such as HelloFresh, which is a popular meal kit service delivered to front doors across the country.

-Similarly, Blue Apron has a similar service, providing all the ingredients consumers need to make a delicious meal in exactly the right proportions.
+Blue Apron has a similar service, providing all the ingredients consumers need to make a meal in exactly the right proportions.

 There’s a ton of opportunity in subscription services in the personal care space since many of these items often need to be replenished.

-Starting at $25, Quip offers electric brushes, refillable floss, & paste that “make healthy habits easy.”
+Starting at $25, Quip offers electric brushes, refillable floss and paste that “make healthy habits easy.”

-Dollar Shave Club has “everything you need in the bathroom – from razor blades to grooming products – automatically delivered to your door.”
+And Dollar Shave Club offers “everything you need in the bathroom — from razor blades to grooming products — automatically delivered to your door.”

-Dog owners can subscribe to BarkBox, which is a monthly surprise of toys, treats, and goodies.
+Dog owners can subscribe to BarkBox, which is a monthly surprise of toys, treats and other goodies.

-As for cat lovers, they can receive gifts, jewelry, mugs, clothes, accessories, decor, books in a monthly Cat Lady Box.
+As for cat lovers, they can receive gifts, jewelry, mugs, clothes, accessories, decor and books in a monthly Cat Lady Box.

-If consumers are looking for a more charitable company, they can subscribe to Rescue Box.
-Every month, subscribers receive a box of premium products, while working with charitable partners that are on the ground tirelessly helping animals that need your help the most.
+If consumers are looking for a more a charitable company, they can subscribe to Rescue Box.
+Every month, subscribers receive a box of premium products, while working with charitable partners that are on the ground tirelessly helping animals that need help.

 Disney lovers can sign up for Mickey Monthly.
-These monthly Disney subscription boxes can include Disney pins, officially licensed Disney items, or a Disney Parks items, and are delivered to your door every month.
+These monthly Disney subscription boxes can include Disney pins, officially licensed Disney items or Disney Park items.